aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

        ^
     SyntaxError: can't assign to keyword

+        You cannot assign a value to `None`.
     A `SyntaxError` occurs when Python cannot understand your code.
     Python could not understand the code in the file 'TESTS:\syntax\raise_syntax_error13.py'
     beyond the location indicated by --> and ^.

-       1: """Should raise SyntaxError: cannot assign to None in Py 3.8
        2:    and can't assign to keyword before."""
        3:
     -->4: None = 1
          ^
+       5:

         `None` is a constant in Python; you cannot assign it a value.